-Sarah Kieffer's crisp, gently sweetened granola tastes like a chocolate peanut butter cup in breakfast form.
+Sarah Kieffer's crisp, gently sweetened peanut butter granola tastes like a chocolate peanut butter cup in breakfast form.
 Adapted from The Vanilla Bean Baking Book: Recipes for Irresistible Everyday Favorites and Reinvented Classics.

 This has been a crappy year in too many ways to count, and (aside from today's victory at Standing Rock), it just seems to be getting worse and worse.
 As difficult as it feels to sit down and write about a bowl of oats right now, I know that part of what will *actually* make America great again is supporting our fellow artists.

 One of those artists is Sarah Kieffer, the blogger, photographer, and writer behind The Vanilla Bean Blog.
 I've been a fangirl of Sarah's innovative sweet treats, muted photography, and down to earth prose for many years.
 Her salty bourbon squares have made many appearances in my kitchen (in GF form), and it was a great honor to see the beautiful version of my vanilla butter cake from Alternative Baker with a boozy twist on her blog earlier this year.

 I was overjoyed when her book arrived in the mail.
 Page after page of Sarah's signature sweets and soft images beckoned me to the kitchen.
 Pumpkin olive oil bread.
 Apple ginger skillet pie.
 Chocolate ganache cupcakes with basil buttercream.
 Cardamom cake with coffee buttercream.

 But Sarah's intro to this granola caught me.
 "I wake up every morning craving coffee... and chocolate."
 Change "coffee" to "black tea with milk and honey," and that's me – I would gladly eat chocolate for breakfast any day.
 And that is precisely what we've been doing.